bryan-trinh/SmartMirror/README.md

 # Smart Mirror RORRIM

+*THIS IS AN ARCHIEVED VERSION OF THE PROJECT, LAST UPDATED IN DECEMEBER 2020*

 Smart Mirror RORRIM is a health-centric smart mirror that incorporates non-invasive devices to help end-users monitor health information such as: sleep cycle, step count, BPM, etc.

 Please refer to **RORRIM Poster.pdf** and **RORRIM Report.pdf** for more information